wilsonliaows/docs/developing-connectors/connectors-design-guide/action-types.md

 - [Search records](#action-type---search-records)
 - [Get record by ID](#action-type---get-record)

+In Workato, each action typically corresponds to a single API call.

 ## Action type - create record
 This action uses the data input to create a new record.
 It should return the internal ID of the record created, at a minimum.